aqwert/flutter_auth_starter/README.md

 ### Configure the ScopedModel\<AuthModel>

 This starter uses [ScopedModel](https://pub.dartlang.org/packages/scoped_model) for holding the state of the user authentication, plus providing access to the authentication service.
-The use of `ScopedModel` should not interfere with teh use of any other state management packages (such as [Flutter Redux](https://pub.dartlang.org/packages/flutter_redux)) or [Inhertited Widgets](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html).
+The use of `ScopedModel` should not interfere with the use of any other state management packages (such as [Flutter Redux](https://pub.dartlang.org/packages/flutter_redux)) or [Inhertited Widgets](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html).

 The `ScopedModel` wraps the main application widget `MaterialApp` so that it can be accessed by the routed pages.